GitauHarrison/notes/video_call_app.md

 ### Project Structure

-Use the terminal commands `mkdir` and `touch` to create the project structure below. for example:
+Use the terminal commands `mkdir` and `touch` to create the project structure below.
+For example:

 ```python
 (video_app)$ mkdir video_app # this create an empty directory